bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/andrei.neagu1910/index.md

 - 2× DC Motors: Provide movement for the robot.
 - 2× INA219 Current Sensors: Monitor motor currents to detect stalls or resistance changes.
 - 3× HC-SR04 Ultrasonic Sensors: Detect obstacles in front of the robot.
-- Power Bank or Li-ion Batteries: Powers the system.
+- Power Bank and Li-ion Batteries: Powers the system.
 - Wires, Breadboard, and Connectors: For interconnecting all the components.

 ### Pictures